KNeugent/KNeugent.github.io/astronomy.md

 To identify the overall binary fraction of RSGs in the LMC, M31, and M33, we identified a complete sample of RSGs down to a log luminosity > 4.2 using Gaia to remove foreground stars and near-IR photometry to separate out the RSGs from bright asymptotic giant branch stars.
 After characterizing the range of color space where I expected RSG binaries to reside, I was able to estimate the overall binary fraction of RSGs as a function of metallicity across all three galaxies and found that there was a surprising decreasing trend with decreasing metallicity (see the figure below, right).
 This environmental dependence on the massive star binary fraction is not echoed in the evolutionary models and thus presents an interesting question for massive star evolution, including the creation of gravitational waves.

 ![RSGs](/assets/img/RSGs.png){: .mx-auto.d-block :}

-Caption: (left) Combined RSG+B star spectrum showing both the B star's upper Balmer lines and RSG's TiO bands. (right) M33 RSG+OB binary fraction as a function of decreasing metallicity.
+_(left) Combined RSG+B star spectrum showing both the B star's upper Balmer lines and RSG's TiO bands. (right) M33 RSG+OB binary fraction as a function of decreasing metallicity._

 ## Massive Star End States
 ### What's next? (for both me and the stars)